lavafroth/dotfiles/README.md

 # Compiling the Sponsorblock library for mpv

-For the first install, you won't get the sponsorblock library installed since a bare install probably won't have Rust to compile it and I'm not going to upload a compiled shared library to this repository.
-After the first install, run:
+> Note: This is optional

+A fresh install will be unlikely to have Rust and thus, the sponsorblock library won't be installed.
+Also, I won't be uploading the compiled shared object.
+After the first `nixos-rebuild`, run:

 ```sh
 git submodule update --init --recursive